Class Information

 - E-mail: mskim2686@hanmail.net

-- Venue: Bridge between GIST College B and C (N5 and N6, 3F)
+- Presentation Venue: The presentation will be held on the bridge connecting GIST College B and C (N5 and N6, 3F).

 Project Report